mksaraf/kubernetes-lab-tutorial/content/setup.md

     systemctl status kube-scheduler

 ## Configure the clients
-We just configured TLS on the APIs server.
-So, any interaction with it will require authentication.
+Any interaction with the APIs server will require authentication.
 Kubernetes supports different types of authentication, please, refer to the documentation for details.
 In this section, we are going to use the **X.509** certificates based authentication.

 All the users, including the cluster admin, have to authenticate against the APIs server before to access it.
 For now, we are not going to configure any authorization, so once a user is authenticated, he is enabled to operate on the cluster.